External Funding Opportunities

 The Leukaemia Foundation's 'Vision to Cure' is actively realised in their National Research Program (NRP).
 The NRP seeks to foster innovative research into the causes, diagnosis and treatment of blood cancers like leukaemia, lymphoma, myeloma and related blood disorders.

-Applications are invited from Australian citizens and permanent residents.
+Applications are invited from Australian citizens and permanent residents or New Zealand citizens holding a special category visa.

 The Sir Robert Menzies Memorial Foundation offers one or more research scholarships for postgraduate research in one of the allied health sciences.
-The purpose of the scholarship is to try to improve the health of Australians by supporting an outstanding applicant from one of the non-medical allied health disciplines whose research is likely to fall outside the conventional areas of medical research.
-Preferred fields of research include clinical psychology, nutrition, nursing, occupational therapy, physiotherapy and speech pathology.
-Projects in laboratory science will not be supported.
+The purpose of the scholarship is to try to improve the health of Australians by supporting an outstanding applicant from one of the non-medical allied health disciplines, or from an applicant who is working directly in applied clinical research.

 Applicants must be Australian citizens of at least 5 years standing at the time of application.